synergycp/scp-bm-pkg-backup/README.md

 5. Run switch scans on every switch to update the bandwidth polling configuration file that is stored on disk.
 This can be done in bulk using the checkboxes on the switch list page.
+6. We recommend deleting the config and database backup files from the new server once they have been imported successfully.